BDC Hamburger Icon

 Nextiva

 Nextiva’s customer support includes 24/7 assistance with all plans, which not all competitors offer.
 Users have access to a dedicated support team through live chat, phone and email.
-While online ticketing typically results in responses within one to three days based on the issue’s security level, Nextiva advises directly calling the support line for urgent matters.
+While online ticketing is available, with response time varying based on the issue’s security level, Nextiva advises directly calling the support line for urgent matters.

 Ooma